 Garmisch is particularly popular because of the Zugspitze, the highest mountain in Germany (2,962 m or 9,717 ft).
 The views of the majestic peak from the town are especially spectacular and several accessible hiking trails cover both the lower and higher elevations.
 There is also a train and 3 cable cars providing a less strenuous route to the summit.

-Highly recommended is the Edelweiss Lodge, one of the destinations in the Bavarian Alps and Germany's premiere winter and summer sports center, situated in the Garmisch-Partenkirchen, the whole area is an idyllic location nestled at the bottom of sweeping Alpine vistas.
+Highly popular among American visitors, in particular military, is the Edelweiss Lodge, one of the destinations in the Bavarian Alps and Germany's premiere winter and summer sports center, situated in the Garmisch-Partenkirchen, the whole area is an idyllic location nestled at the bottom of sweeping Alpine vistas.

 Tucked away in the comfortable confines of the Inn Valley along the Wipptal and Inn Rivers with the Nordkette Mountains rising against the background, Innsbruck sits as one of the largest an…